 Current work is SGA but a closed period of disability is possible because the claimant did not engage in SGA due to impairment during the 12-month period before the date current SGA began.

 In Title II claims, the month in which the claimant began engaging in SGA must have been within 14 months prior to the month of application.
-In Supplemental Security Income (SSI) claims, the date in which the claimant began engaging in SGA must have been in the month of application.
+In Supplemental Security Income (SSI) claims, the date in which the claimant began engaging in SGA must have been in the month after the month of application.

 A DIB/freeze or SSI claimant is engaging in SGA and alleges a visual impairment.
 For information on statutory blindness requirements see DI 11005.070 Field Office Title II and Title XVI Disability Claims for Blindness and Visual Impairment Allegations.

 G. Filing a new claim while receiving Title II or Title XVI benefits

 See DI 11011.005 FO Adoption Decision instructions.
 If the claim is a Certified Electronic Folder (CEF) see DI 81010.140 Processing Field Office (FO) Determinations.

 H. Pending disability determination in DDS – claimant files a different claim type disability claim in another state

 Use the following procedures for these cases:

 Notify the DDS processing regarding the first case, requesting DDS to transfer the case to the DDS in the State where the claimant is currently residing.
 For claims entered into EDCS, see DI 81020.125 - Electronic Case Routing Before Final Determination.